ploetz-zeller/symbio-documentation/docs/admin/features/repository-design/measure-status/measure-status.md

-# Method: Maintain 'Measures' status
+# Method: Maintain 'Measures' status (Preview feature)

 This feature allows to add the section "Measure status" in the Detail Content of Sub Navigation "measures" (below STRATEGY).